yuuna-zzz/WD--SEATWORK-3/readme.md

 ## Overview

-Description of the project in details.

-Guiding Question:
 <h4>What is the project</h4>
 <p>This activity explores and shows five distinct styles using HTML and CSS.
 This activity serves as a comprehensive exercise in applying different design aesthetics and techniques to similar content, allowing users to compare and contrast the effects of various styling approaches.</p>